Christmas in France - Destinations to Visit in France at Christmas - French Christmas Traditions © French Moments

 • For many families in France, 24 December, Christmas Eve, is a two-part event: a hectic day of preparation and a festive evening around Christmas Eve dinner: le Réveillon de Noël.

-• Before the appearance of Father Christmas, it was Little Jesus (le Petit-Jésus) who distributed presents in Paris and in France (except in Alsace-Lorraine and Flanders).
+• Before Father Christmas appeared, Little Jesus (le Petit-Jésus) distributed presents in Paris and France (except in Alsace-Lorraine and Flanders).

-• In Alsace, there are several gift distributors: Father Christmas of course, but also Saint-Nicolas and Christkindel.
+• There are several gift distributors in Alsace: Father Christmas, of course, and Saint-Nicolas and Christkindel.

 • Christmas has become the time to exchange gifts with your family.
-The French national statistics institute (INSEE) estimates that people spend 2.5% of their annual income on Christmas presents.
-This represents two-thirds of their presents budget.
+The French National Statistics Institute (INSEE) estimates that people spend 2.5% of their annual income on Christmas presents.
+This represents two-thirds of their present budget.

 Christmas Carols